 Lesson 2: Trump bypassed the gatekeepers and began to tear down democratic institutions.

 So how was Trump able to get past the gatekeeping system?
-He had two important assets on his side: fame and money.
+He had two important assets: fame and money.

 Those two things allowed him to enter politics without needing the Republican establishment’s approval.
 Not only could he pay for his own campaign, but he’s also a widely recognized person.
 And it only helped that he was constantly in the news.